MicrosoftDocs/powerbi-docs/powerbi-docs/service-basic-concepts.md

   ![Dataset diagram](media/service-basic-concepts/drawing2.png)

-To [connect to or import a dataset](service-get-data.md), select **Get Data** at the bottom of the left navigation.
+To [connect to or import a dataset](service-get-data.md), select **Get Data** at the bottom of the nav pane.
 Follow the instructions to connect to or import the specific source and add the dataset to the active workspace.
 New datasets are marked with a yellow asterisk.
 The work you do in Power BI doesn't change the underlying dataset.

 Datasets added by one workspace member are available to the other workspace members with an *admin*, *member*, or *contributor* role.